yeg0rpetrov/nostrmeetup.com/index.md

 # Welcome to Chicago Nostr Meetup!

 This meetup was formed with the goal of bringing together like-minded individuals who share a passion for Nostr.
-We hold regular events and meetings where we discuss the latest developments in Nostr and related technologies, and share our ideas and experiences.
+We hold regular meetings where we discuss the latest developments in Nostr, and share our ideas and experiences.
 The goal is to onboard more people to nostr and spread the message.

-## Upcoming Events
+## Upcoming and Recent Events

-Here are our upcoming and recent events:

 - coming soon...

-## About Us

-Learn more about us and our members:

-- [insert member 1 name and short bio here]
-- [insert member 2 name and short bio here]
-- [insert member 3 name and short bio here]

 ## Contact Us